dogweather/forkful/content/en/fish-shell/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means checking if one date is earlier, the same, or later than another.
-Programmers do this to organize events, validate input, and manage time-sensitive data.

 ## How to:
 With Fish Shell, we can compare two dates using the `date` command.
 Below are examples.

 ```fish